 5. Contribution, at every opportunity

 If there’s ever been a moment for us to come together and help one another, this is it.
 As our CEO Sundar Pichai wrote, “In this unprecedented moment, we feel a great responsibility to help.”
 We’re asking ourselves how we can help our consumers, our customers, and our partners — especially when it comes to our owned channels.

 Every brand has its “owned media,” whether stores, websites, or even social handles.
 Across Google, we’re using many of our surfaces to help however we can.
+Take the YouTube homepage, for instance, that directs users to videos from the Centers for Disease Control and Prevention or other locally relevant public health agencies.
 We’re also taking a look at our brands’ social handles and evaluating how we can use their reach to amplify the information people need now.
 As the days go on, we’ll continue to assess our owned touchpoints for new opportunities like this.

 Guiding question: What ways can our brand — and even our owned media channels — be helpful to people and businesses in this moment of need?

 We certainly don’t have all the answers for navigating these turbulent times.
 But we’re organising internally to evaluate our media efforts through the lens of these five principles and guiding questions.
 Thinking through these has been a helpful exercise in itself for us, bringing a bit of clarity to our teams in a moment of chaos.
 I hope it’s helpful as you navigate the coming weeks and months with your own teams.